inbo/bird-tracking/README.md

 |                         https://oscibio.inbo.be/blog/bird-tracking-explorer/ DEPRECATED
 |
 ├── src
-│   ├── functions:      : Cutsom functions used in scripts
+│   ├── functions       : Custom functions used in scripts
 │   ├── individuals.Rmd : Script to get information on individuals
 │   ├── movebank.Rmd    : Script to get data for a specific project in Movebank format │   └── outliers.Rmd    : Script to mark outliers based on high speeds